clarkgrubb/latex-input/apl/README.md

 APL Intro
 =========

 APL calls unary operators monadic functions and binary operators dyadic functions.
-Unary operators are prefix and binary operators are infex.
+Unary operators are prefix and binary operators are infix.
 APL does not have functions with syntax like the other languages.
 In APL terminology, operators are functions which take a function as an argument.
 And example of such an operator is /, which acts like reduce.
 The following expression uses addition to reduce the list `[1, 2, 3]1 and evaluates to 6:

     + / 1 2 3